PixelAgent007/firstfabric/README.md

 # First Fabric Mod by PixelAgent007

-## Builds
+## Builds/Releases

-Builds are available at build/libs/
+Builds are available in build/libs.

+Releases can be found at https://github.com/PixelAgent007/firstfabric/releases